22 - 25 October 2026

 Friday 24 October, Millennium Forum, 7.30pm

-The Humanophones don’t need instruments.
-They are the instruments.
+The Humanophones didn’t need instruments.
+They were the instruments.

 They call it “Body Pop Music”, an extraordinary, high-octane performance style that is as visually captivating as it is musically inventive.
 Fast-paced, funny, and endlessly surprising, their shows have wowed audiences across the globe.

-In a special Festival collaboration, the Humanophones will be joined on stage by the Festival Youth Chorus, a group of talented young singers from schools across Derry and the North West for an exhilarating evening of sound that celebrates the universal power of the human body and voice.
+In a special Festival collaboration, the Humanophones were joined on stage by the Festival Youth Chorus, a group of talented young singers from schools from Derry and Belfast for an exhilarating evening of sound that celebrated the universal power of the human body and voice.

 Cathedral Light 20 | 25 with Codetta and New Dublin Voices